Barry Sheene: 1978: The American wave

 A sense of excitement had built up at the beginning of the season.
-The popularity of motorcycle racing had waned after years of stagnation under the domination of the MV Agusta factory racing team led by multi-time world champion, Agostini, however, the Japanese manufacturers were showing a renewed vigor to compete.
-Sheene's popularity had injected some much-needed interest back into the sport along with the arrival of American champion Kenny Roberts.
-Sheene's influence and the arriving American riders boosted attendance at the tracks and spurred the growth in television coverage.
+The popularity of motorcycle racing had waned after years of stagnation under the domination of the MV Agusta factory racing team led by multi-time world champion Agostini.
+But the Japanese manufacturers were showing a renewed vigor to compete, and Sheene's popularity and the arrival of American champion Kenny Roberts had injected some much-needed interest back into the sport, boosting track attendance and spurring greater television coverage.

 Roberts considered himself primarily a dirt track racer and only participated in American road racing events because they were on the AMA Grand National Championship schedule.
 He had only transferred to competing in the World Championships because Yamaha lacked a competitive dirt track motorcycle to challenge the dominant Harley-Davidson dirt track team.
 Roberts said that he was initially indifferent about competing in Europe.
 However, after reading a guest column written by Sheene in the Motor-Cycle News in which he dismissed Roberts as being, "No threat", citing the Yamaha rider's lack of familiarity with most of the European race circuits, the American rider made up his mind to compete.
 Sheene and Roberts had a fierce rivalry on and off the track, but they also respected each other as competitors.

 Roberts brought a new style of riding, forged on the dirt track ovals of America that would revolutionize road racing.
 His riding style was reminiscent of dirt track riding, where sliding the rear tire to one side is used as a method to steer the motorcycle around a corner.
 Sheene was the last exponent of the smooth, European riding style which emphasized maintaining as much corner speed as possible without sliding the rear tire.
 After Roberts, the world championships became dominated by a string of American and Australian riders bred on dirt track racing.